Title: GSK Science in the Summer Program Instructor

 Non-Essential Functions:

-- Participate actively in all-staff community meetings, daily huddles (virtual or in person), and staff trainings.
+- Participate actively, when required, in all-staff community meetings, daily huddles, and staff trainings.

 - Contribute to a professional and motivational work environment by encouraging teamwork and providing positive reinforcement to team members when a job is well done.